commercetools/merchant-center-application-kit/packages/permissions/README.md

 ## Available action rights

-An `Action Right` is represented as an object with the shape `{ group: string, name: string }`.
+An `ActionRight` is represented as an object with the shape `{ group: string, name: string }`.
 The `group` relates to the permission while the `name` is the action right itself.
-Currently the following action rights for the `products` `group` exist:
+Currently the following action rights for the `group: 'products'` exist:

 - `PublishProducts`
 - `UnpublishProducts`